LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/getting-started.md

 <div class="notice">Functions currently supports the latest versions of <strong>Firefox</strong> and <strong>Chrome</strong>.</div>

 The Functions UI is divided into three main components.
-At the top of the UI, you can find tab-based navigation which will allow you to navigate these components.
-The **Functions** tab (see below) is the default page that will be visible.
+On the left hand side of the UI, you can the navigation bar which will allow you to navigate these components.
+The **Functions** screen (see below) is the default page that will be visible.

 ![](img/faas-menus.png)